cobwebch/external_import/Documentation/Configuration/Index.rst

 		];

 Disable logging
-  Disables logging by TCEmain.
+  Disables logging by the TYPO3 Core Engine.
 By default an entry will be written in the System > Log for each record touched by the import process.
 This may create quite a lot of log entries on large imports.
 Checking this box disables logging for